Biodynamic

 Does Biodynamic Craniosacral Therapy only focus on symptoms?

-Biodynamic Craniosacral Therapy takes a whole body approach.
-The therapist follows the healing priorities set forward by the body’s deep intelligence.
-This approach addresses not only the symptoms but also the underlying causes contributing to imbalance within the entire being.
+Biodynamic Craniosacral Therapy takes a whole-body approach.
+Rather than focusing on symptoms, the practitioner follows the healing priorities set forward by the body’s deep intelligence.

 What should I wear to a Biodynamic Craniosacral Therapy session?